INTERNATIONAL WEBINARS ON HUMAN TRAFFICKING

 Our webinars are presented below by topics

-Click on the topic to open the list of webinars dedicated to that topic.
-We develop each theme from one webinar to the next in order to provide a deeper understanding of each topic.
-Then click on the webinar of your choice to access its detailed program, video and transcripts
+Click on the topic to open the list of webinars on that topic.
+We are developing each topic from one webinar to the next to provide a deeper understanding of each topic.
+Then click on the webinar of your choice to access its detailed program, video, transcripts, and handouts

-The videos and transcripts are translated into 7 languages (English, French, German, Italian, Spanish, Russian, Chinese) to promote the widest possible diffusion
+The videos and transcripts are translated into seven languages (English, French, German, Italian, Russian, Simplified Chinese, and Spanish) to ensure the broadest possible distribution

 ARMED CONFLICTS